-3.4 Solid bulk cargoes should be classified and declared by the shipper as to whether or not they are harmful to the marine environment.
-Such declaration should be included in the information required in section 4.2 of the IMSBC Code.
+3.4 Solid bulk cargoes, as defined in regulation VI/1-1.2 of the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended, other than grain, shall be classified in accordance with appendix I of MARPOL Annex V, and declared by the shipper as to whether or not they are harmful to the marine environment.
+For ships engaged on international voyages, such a declaration should be included in the information required in section 4.2.3 of the IMSBC Code.
+For ships not engaged on international voyages, other means of declaration may be used, as determined by the Administration.

-3.5 Ports, terminals and ship operators should consider cargo loading, unloading and onboard handling practices in order to minimize production of cargo residues.
+3.5 Ports, terminals and ship operators should consider cargo loading, unloading and onboard handling practices8 in order to minimize production of cargo residues.
 Cargo residues are created through inefficiencies in loading, unloading, onboard handling.
 Options that should be considered to decrease the amount of such garbage include the following: